-- Focus on specific, observable competencies that are directly tied to classroom practices - Can usually be adapted to multiple subject areas to support life ready skills - Are grounded in educational research - Are teacher- and student- centered - Are job-embedded and support ongoing and sustained professional learning and growth - Are performance-based and may be demonstrated through a variety of teacher and/or student artifacts - Encourage teachers to apply newly learned skills in classrooms to positively impact achievement - Are personalized and do not have a one-size fits all approach - Scaffold learning to encourage teacher engagement at higher levels of rigor - Allow for learning to be delivered and received through a variety of mediums - Encourage authentic implementation to maximize impact on teacher practice and student learning - Encourage collaboration among learners - Utilize a variety of blended learning delivery models - Incorporate clearly defined performance tasks for teacher (instructor) and student (learner) - Are structured to provide ongoing and sustained learning, monitoring and support - Require submission of evidence to demonstrate mastery of all learning objectives
+- Focus on specific, observable competencies that are directly tied to professional practices - Are grounded in research - Are job-embedded and support ongoing and sustained professional learning and growth - Encourage participants to apply newly learned skills to positively impact achievement - Allow for learning to be delivered and received through a variety of media - Encourage authentic implementation to maximize impact on professional practices and/or student learning - Encourage collaboration among learners - Utilize a variety of blended learning delivery models

+- Incorporate clearly defined performance tasks - Are structured to provide ongoing and sustained learning, monitoring and support - Require submission of evidence to demonstrate mastery of all learning objectives

-BCPS is dedicated to meeting the needs of all employees and supporting educator and student success at all levels through the implementation of research based best practices proven to enhance practice and performance leading to improved student achievement.
-In alignment to current research and best practices, Professional Development Standards and Support will roll-out and develop a BCPS
+BCPS is dedicated to meeting the needs of all employees and supporting educator and student success at all levels through the implementation of research-based best practices proven to enhance performance leading to improved student achievement.
+In alignment to current research and best practices, Professional Development Standards and Support developed a BCPS Professional Learning Facilitator Micro-credential.
+As of the 2017/2018 BCPS PL System implementation, all BCPS professional learning may only be facilitated by a BCPS Credentialed Professional Learning Facilitator.